AshleyFitness/Tip4Serv-Ark-SA/README.md

 - **Plugin:**
   - Ideal for player-specific actions, such as giving items or experience.
   - Requires at least one player to be online for command execution.
-  - Commands are executed by the buyer when you select the **"Player must be online"** option.
+  - Commands are executed by the buyer when you select the **"Run only if player is online"** option.

 - **RCON:**
   - Ideal for adding points or managing subscriptions.